realdustsans/realdustsans/README.md

     <b>　　｡　　𝄞　　dni </b>
   </summary>

-𓈒 ⠀⠀<a href="https://dni-criteria.carrd.co/"> basic dni</a>
+𓈒 ⠀⠀<a href="https://dni-criteria.carrd.co/"> basic dni</a> + under 15

 𓈒 ⠀⠀senstive people n stuff like that

-𓈒 ⠀⠀roleplayers + delusional yumeshippers
+𓈒 ⠀⠀IWEC roleplayers + delusional yumeshippers

 𓈒 ⠀⠀people i used to be friends with

-𓈒⠀⠀ rlly flirty people , it gets to a point
+𓈒⠀⠀ rlly flirty people , it gets to a point i js get uncomfy

 𓈒 ⠀⠀yaoi/yuri fetishizers